 - Expanding access to all forms of federal aid to incarcerated and formerly incarcerated students.

 - Expanding access to menstrual products in all educational institutions.

-- Expanding access to lactation rooms and services on all public institutions of postsecondary education;
+- Expanding access to lactation rooms and services in all public institutions of postsecondary education.

 - Getting rid of any Student Academic Performance (SAP) requirements associated with welfare programs and financial services for struggling students.